Document Type : Research Paper

 Abstract

-Environmental pollution is one of the biggest challenges of the present age, which manifests itself in various forms and endangers the health of humans and the planet.
-Meanwhile, the Internet, providing government services and the democratic process as three key elements in the modern world play a vital role in dealing with pollution and preserving the environment.
-Each of these factors directly and indirectly affects the amount of pollutant emission and environmental degradation, and understanding these effects is necessary to adopt effective solutions.
-The advent of the Internet has revolutionized communication, information dissemination, and governance structures around the world.
-At the same time, the democratic process is evolving with an increasing emphasis on transparency, citizen participation, and accountability.
-In addition, the provision of government services, facilitated by digital technologies, has undergone a significant transformation with the aim of productivity and better and easier access to government services.
-However, among these developments, the environmental consequences, especially in terms of CO2 emissions, have attracted attention.
-Therefore, in this research, the effect of the Internet, the democratic process and Delivery of Government Services on CO2 emissions is investigated using the quantile panel approach for the period of 2000-2020 and 63 countries.
-The results show that the increase in internet penetration in the world has a positive and significant effect on CO2 emissions at all quantile levels except for the 0.95 level.
+Environmental pollution is one of the most pressing challenges of our time, manifesting in various forms that pose significant risks to both human health and the planet.
+In this context, the Internet, and institutional economics indexes like government services, and the democratic process— as three key pillars of modern society—play a crucial role in addressing pollution and conserving the environment.
+Each of these factors, both directly and indirectly, influences the level of pollutant emissions and environmental degradation, making it essential to understand their effects in order to adopt effective solutions.
+The advent of the Internet has transformed communication, information dissemination, and governance structures across the globe.
+At the same time, the democratic process is evolving, with a growing emphasis on transparency, citizen participation, and accountability.
+Moreover, government services delivery, now increasingly facilitated by digital technologies, has undergone significant improvements aimed at enhancing productivity and providing easier access to government services.
+Despite these improvements, the environmental consequences—particularly in terms of CO2 emissions—have gained attention.
+Therefore, in this study, using the institutional economics approach, the impact of the Internet, democratic process, and government service provision on CO2 emissions in 63 countries during 2000 to 2020 is examined through the quantile panel method.
+The results showed that increased internet penetration globally had a positive and significant effect on CO2 emissions at all quantile levels, except for the 0.95 level.
+The index of government services delivery exhibited a negative relationship with CO2 emissions only at the 0.25 and 0.5 quantile levels.
+Finally, the democratic process showed no meaningful relationship with CO2 emissions at any quantile level.

 Keywords